 People with an anxious attachment style may value intimacy to an extent that they become overly dependent on the attachment figure.
 Compared to the securely attached type, people who are anxious or preoccupied with attachment tend to have a less positive perception of themselves.

-People with anxious attachment have a positive perception of others and a negative perception of themselves.
+People with anxious attachments have a positive perception of others and a negative perception of themselves.
 This strategy may be developed in childhood by infants who receive affection and care with unpredictable sufficiency.

 People with avoidant attachment types tend to be independent, self-directed and are often uncomfortable with intimacy.
 People with avoidant attachment have a positive perception of themselves and a negative perception of others.
 This strategy may be developed in childhood by infants who only get some of their needs met while the rest are neglected.